 One of the main challenges is the recognition of an NCB across borders.
 Not all insurers or countries have reciprocal arrangements.
 Language barriers and differences in insurance systems can also complicate the transfer process.

-OVERSEAS STUDENT LOAN CHRISTMAS LOAN LOAN BROKER OVERSEAS PRIVATE LOAN WITH GUARANTEE OVERSEAS MORTGAGE BUSINESS LOAN PERSONAL LOAN TAX ON LOANS WITHOUT COLLATERAL MICROFINANCE P2P LOAN CAR LOAN WITHOUT CREDIT CHECK CREDIT CARD DEBT CONSOLIDATION WITHOUT JOB WITH BAD CREDIT WITHOUT UPFRONT FEE FOR DISABLED ISLAMIC LOAN LIST OF BROKER LEASING FROM ABROAD LOAN FROM OVERSEAS BANK CHINA THAILAND EUROPE FOREIGN STUDENT FOR MIGRANT FOR WOMEN CAR FOR FOREIGNER ELECTRIC BIKE LOAN STUDENT LOAN REPAYMENT FROM ABROAD LOAN FROM INDIAN OVERSEAS BANK FOR MASTER LOW INCOME LOAN FOR FOREIGN STUDIES OVERSEAS CROWDFUNDING FOR FARMER OVERSEAS PAYDAY LOAN WITH NEGATIVE RATE OVERSEAS BANK ACCOUNT OFFSHORE BANK ACCOUNT ANONYMOUS BANK ACCOUNT OFFSHORE BANK ACCOUNT ANONYMOUS BANK ACCOUNT GERMANY LOAN SWISS BANK ACCOUNT LUXEMBOURG ACCOUNT PANAMA ACCOUNT DUBAI BANK ACCOUNT LOAN FOR US CITIZEN LOAN FOR BRITISH SWITZERLAND LOAN MORTGAGE FOR ALIEN LOAN FOR HOUSEWIFE FOR FOREIGNER UK LOAN LIST OF GERMAN BANKS KREDIT OHNE SCHUFA USA LOAN AUSTRALIA LOAN FRANCE LOAN BELGIUM LOAN NO PROOF OF INCOME WITHOUT INTEREST START-UP LOAN MAURITIUS MOROCCO NEW ZEALAND LIST OF SWISS BANKS LUXEMBOURG LOAN LIST OF UK CAR LEASING MONACO LOAN SAUDI ARABIA QATAR LOAN FROM GOVERNMENT ANDORRA LOAN FOREIGN BANK FOREIGN INSURANCE FOREIGN CAR INSURANCE FOREIGN HEALTH CARE FOR EXPATRIATE FOR CROSS-BORDER FOR NRI BLACKLISTED LOAN MOTORBIKE LEASING LICHTENSTEIN LIST OF INTERNATIONAL BANKS CANADA LOAN WITHOUT SCHUFA ISRAEL LOAN ITALY MORTGAGE DUBAI LOAN LOAN FOR REFUGEE LEASING FOR FOREIGNER SPAIN PORTUGAL LEASING GERMANY BKR LOAN
+OVERSEAS STUDENT LOAN CHRISTMAS LOAN LOAN BROKER OVERSEAS PRIVATE LOAN WITH GUARANTEE OVERSEAS MORTGAGE BUSINESS LOAN PERSONAL LOAN TAX ON LOANS WITHOUT COLLATERAL MICROFINANCE P2P LOAN CAR LOAN WITHOUT CREDIT CHECK CREDIT CARD DEBT CONSOLIDATION WITHOUT JOB WITH BAD CREDIT WITHOUT UPFRONT FEE FOR DISABLED ISLAMIC LOAN LIST OF BROKER LEASING FROM ABROAD LOAN FROM OVERSEAS BANK CHINA THAILAND EUROPE FOR MIGRANT FOR WOMEN CAR FOR FOREIGNER ELECTRIC BIKE LOAN STUDENT LOAN REPAYMENT FROM ABROAD LOAN FROM INDIAN OVERSEAS BANK FOR MASTER LOW INCOME LOAN OVERSEAS CROWDFUNDING FOR FARMER OVERSEAS PAYDAY LOAN WITH NEGATIVE RATE OVERSEAS BANK ACCOUNT OFFSHORE BANK ACCOUNT ANONYMOUS BANK ACCOUNT OFFSHORE BANK ACCOUNT ANONYMOUS BANK ACCOUNT GERMANY LOAN SWISS BANK ACCOUNT LUXEMBOURG ACCOUNT PANAMA ACCOUNT DUBAI BANK ACCOUNT LOAN FOR US CITIZEN LOAN FOR BRITISH SWITZERLAND LOAN MORTGAGE FOR ALIEN LOAN FOR HOUSEWIFE FOR FOREIGNER UK LOAN LIST OF GERMAN BANKS KREDIT OHNE SCHUFA USA LOAN AUSTRALIA LOAN FRANCE LOAN BELGIUM LOAN NO PROOF OF INCOME WITHOUT INTEREST START-UP LOAN MAURITIUS MOROCCO NEW ZEALAND LIST OF SWISS BANKS LUXEMBOURG LOAN LIST OF UK CAR LEASING MONACO LOAN SAUDI ARABIA QATAR LOAN FROM GOVERNMENT ANDORRA LOAN FOREIGN BANK FOREIGN INSURANCE FOREIGN CAR INSURANCE FOREIGN HEALTH CARE FOR EXPATRIATE FOR CROSS-BORDER FOR NRI BLACKLISTED LOAN MOTORBIKE LEASING LICHTENSTEIN LIST OF INTERNATIONAL BANKS CANADA LOAN WITHOUT SCHUFA ISRAEL LOAN ITALY MORTGAGE DUBAI LOAN LOAN FOR REFUGEE LEASING FOR FOREIGNER SPAIN PORTUGAL LEASING GERMANY BKR LOAN